raygreat-123/Tasty-Bites-Sales-Trends-and-Customer-Behavior-Analysis/README.md

+Disclaimer!
+This project is based on a sample dataset created solely for educational purposes.
+It does not contain any real customer or transaction data from TastyBite or any affiliated company.
+The data has been anonymized and synthesized.
+All analysis, insights, and visualizations are hypothetical and intended only to demonstrate analytical skills and approach.
+Data privacy and protection remain a top priority, and no confidential or proprietary information has been used in this case study.

 # Tasty Bites: Sales Trends & Customer Behavior Analysis

 This project analyzes four months of sales and customer data from Tasty Bites, a growing restaurant in Accra.
 The aim is to uncover trends, understand customer behavior, and recommend actionable steps to improve business performance.